jank-lang/jank/CONTRIBUTING.md

 consideration, please make a pull request on Github.
 Add a description of your change to your pull request, as well as a descriptive title.

-To convey that your pull request is ready for review, please add me (Jeaye Wilkerson) as a reviewer.
+To convey that your pull request is ready for review, please add me ([jeaye](https://github.com/jeaye)) as a reviewer.
 I will then review your pull request when I am next available.

 After review, I may request iteration on your pull request.
 If you iterate and